eda-labs/eda-telemetry-lab/README.md

 4. **Install the EDA Apps (Prometheus and Kafka):**

     Run:
     ```
     kubectl apply -f manifests/with_clab/0000_apps.yaml
     ```

-        > [!TIP]
-        > Depending on your setup this can take couple of seconds/minutes.
+    **TIP:** Depending on your setup this can take couple of seconds/minutes.
 Please check in the EDA UI if the apps are installed.

 5. **Integrate Containerlab with EDA:**